robertmartin8/ReasonableDeviations/_notes/game_theory.md

   - classic Prisoners' Dilemmas
   - price competition in a duopoly – each incentivised to undercut even though this will lead to collectively lower margins
   - common resources – incentive to overfish.
 - Prisoners' are not just a failure of communication.
-You would need to change the payoffs, e.g by having contracts, or by playing repeated games.
+You would need to change the payoffs, e.g. by having contracts, or by playing repeated games.

 An important meta-parameter is how skilled your opponents are at playing games (i.e their rationality)